OmarShehata/computational-sandbox-101/notes.md

 - StackBlitz for backend?
 It seems to be great, super fast, but NOT actually shareable
   - Glitch alternatives https://support.glitch.com/t/glitch-alternative/76510/7
   - Val town / Render?
     - ValTown has an SQLite for every instance??
 I'm sold!
+- Google Colab for data science things
 - Using Google Sheets or Google Calendar as a simple database backend
 - Simple OAuth
 - Where to actually deploy?
 CloudFlare?